testcontainers/testcontainers-native/modules/README.md

 The expectation is that the modules are implemented in a separate dynamic library and linked to the consumer project.

-The modules use Native API, and can be a fully native implementation or a Golang bridge one, similar to the core project.
+The modules use a C API, and
+can be a fully native implementation or a Golang bridge one, similar to the core project.